Visiting Yosemite National Park in the Fall: What to Look for When Out Shooting

 To avoid the rush of summer, planning a fall vacation is one way to enjoy the parks with fewer people.

-Fall at Yosemite covers the months of October and November.
-While the park is open during these months, tumultuous weather patterns, fog, clouds, and snow may make it harder to explore.
+Yosemite National Park is a popular destination for hikers, campers, outdoorsmen, and photographers alike.
+During the fall months of October and November, the park is open, but tumultuous weather patterns, fog, clouds, and snow may make it harder to explore.
 You may also come across some hazy or smoky conditions in the fall.

 Many of the trees in Yosemite are evergreen, so it takes some time to find the spots that have deciduous trees turning into a warm rainbow of fall colors.